Ayagigs/stakepro-frontend/README.md

 npm install
 ```

-## Run the project in development mode, use the following commamd:
+## Run in Development mode

+Use the following command:

 ```bash
 npm run dev